mickyginger/rails-conversations/README.md

 If there are unread messages (ie, the `unread_message_count` is not 0), then we can display them on the screen.

 > **Note:** if you're using bootstrap (a list group with badges)[http://getbootstrap.com/components/#list-group-badges] might be useful here.

-## Dana Muller

-This app was taken almost line by line from [an excellent article by Dana Muller](https://medium.com/@danamulder/tutorial-create-a-simple-messaging-system-on-rails-d9b94b0fbca1#.bheztdsw0).
-I've made a few changes to her solution, but its well worth reading the article through.